CharlieJJ0115/ChatRoom/README.md

 - On small screens, the room list and active chat view switch between mobile states so the main controls remain usable.

-## How To Use

-### Register and Login

-1. Open the app.
-2. Select `Create account` to register with email and password.
-3. Use `Sign in` for email login.
-4. Use `Sign in with Google` for Google login.

-### Edit Profile

-1. After login, click your profile area in the upper-left panel.
-2. Edit your profile picture, username, email, phone number, or address.
-3. Click `Save Profile`.

-### Create a Private Chat

-1. Click `New Chat` in the upper-left panel.
-2. Select `Private`.
-3. Choose one registered user.
-4. Click `Start Private Chat`.

-### Create a Group Chat

-1. Click `New Chat` in the upper-left panel.
-2. Select `Group`.
-3. Enter a room name.
-4. Select members from the registered user list.
-5. Click `Create Chatroom`.

-### Invite Members

-1. Open a group chatroom.
-2. Open `Room Settings`.
-3. Click `Manage Members`.
-4. Select more users and click `Add Members`.

-### Send Messages

-- Type text in the message input and press `Send`.
-- Click the image button to upload an image.
-- Paste an image into the message input area to send it as an image message.
-- Image files must be 750KB or smaller.

-### Message Operations

-- Use the message action buttons next to a message.
-- You can edit or unsend only your own messages.
-- Click reply on a message to reply to it.
-- Use the search button in room settings to search current room messages.
-- Use emoji reaction buttons to add, change, or remove your reaction.

-### Notifications

-1. Click the notification toggle in the upper-left panel.
-2. If Chrome asks for permission, allow notifications.
-3. Click the toggle again to turn app notifications off or on.

-Chrome notification permission is controlled by the browser.
-The app toggle only controls whether this chatroom app sends notifications after permission is granted.

-### Block and Unblock Users

-1. Click another user's avatar/profile in the chat UI.
-2. Click `Block User` to block them.
-3. Click `Unblock User` to allow chat again.

 ## Local Setup